Yakiniku vs. Teriyaki: What is the Difference?

-Therefore, for those who want to find out how Yakiniku is different from Teriyaki, today I will explain it.
+Therefore, this time, I will give an overview of each for those who want to find out how Yakiniku differs from Teriyaki.

 First, we usually enjoy the Japanese grill Yakiniku indoors and call American-style outdoor BBQs just barbecue.